Daniellv-git/student/navigation/about.md

 comments: true
 ---

-## As a conversation Starter
+## As a Conversation Starter

 Here are some places I have lived.

 <comment>
-Flags are made using Wikipedia images
+Flags are made using Wikipedia images.
 </comment>

 <style>
-    /* Style looks pretty compact,
-       - grid-container and grid-item are referenced the code */
     .grid-container {
         display: grid;
-        grid-template-columns: repeat(auto-fill, minmax(150px, 1fr)); /* Dynamic columns */
+        grid-template-columns: repeat(auto-fill, minmax(150px, 1fr));
         gap: 10px;
     }
     .grid-item {